 The good news about ceiling fans is that there’s minimal risk of catching on fire as long as you install them correctly.
 The bad news is that many accidents happen due to poor wiring.
 Burnt wires or electrical components could damage even worse if left unchecked for too long.
 Also, an unsteady ceiling fan running at high speed with a shaky mount can result in loose and exposed wiring, becoming a fire hazard.

 What causes a ceiling fan to overheat?

-One common complaint about ceiling fans is that they overheat and then cause a burning smell.
+One common complaint about ceiling fans is that they overheat, causing a burning smell.
 If you keep your ceiling fan on over a prolonged period without lowering the speed, the fan motor will overheat.
 Moving parts inside the fan can generate friction even if they are well-oiled.
 Thus, friction may generate heat that gives off a burning smell.
-So, keep giving your ceiling fan some rest to avoid damage to your fan.
-According to experts, you can keep your fan on continuously for 8 hours on average without fear of damage to the fan due to overheating.
+So, keep giving your ceiling fan some rest to avoid damage to the fan.
+According to experts, you can keep your fan on continuously for 18 hours on average without fear of damage to the fan due to overheating.

 Relax, if you’re experiencing that telltale burnt odor and wondering if it could be coming from your ceiling fan.
 It’s not uncommon for new ceiling fans to develop an odor.
 Typically, it means that some of the plastic components are still being broken down or off-gassing.